CommBank/type-theory-study-group-2015/write-up/README.md

   is a summary of the K machine from chapter 28 and related reasoning.
 * **shortcut-example-Ch30** ([tex](shortcut-example-Ch30.tex), [pdf](shortcut-example-Ch30.pdf))
   is the example with the shortcut from chapter 30 (continuations).

+The Toronto [CompSciCabal](http://cscabal.com) also have a helpful [cheatsheet](https://github.com/CompSciCabal/SMRTYPRTY/blob/master/pfpl/cheatsheet.pdf) summarising notations used in PFPL.